-The reimbursement is computed based on the entire State's special education expenditures, that are above the districts' thresholds, and covers all costs paid for by districts including tuition, transportation and other support services, for all out of-district and in-district eligible special education students.
-In theory, the Excess Cost Grant was designed to reimburse districts for 100% of these excess costs; however, the actual amount reimbursed above the threshold to the district has historically fallen about 25% below full legislative funding.
-For the 2017-18 school year, the BOE grant reimbursement budget was 75% while the actual was 72.73%.
-Since the Special Education Excess Cost Grant comes directly to the Board of Education as a reimbursement and varies year to year, the district is unable to accurately plan for a consistent amount annually.
-Any changes in the state reimbursement level impacts the BOE budget because it means that less or more money (if the percentage changes, there could be an increase or decrease) will be reimbursed.
-Therefore the BOE is responsible to make up any difference with non-special education dollars.
+The reimbursement is computed based on the entire State's special education expenditures, that are above the districts' thresholds, and covers all costs paid for by districts including tuition and transportation for all out of-district and in-district special education services.
+In theory, the Excess Cost Grant is designed to reimburse districts for 100% of these funds; however, the actual amount reimbursed above the threshold to the district has historically fallen below 100%.
+For the 2017-18 school year, the BOE budget was 75% but actual was 72.44% with each percentage point representing approximately \$16,000 of the total budget.
+Since the Special Education Excess Cost Grant comes directly to the schools as a reimbursement and varies year to year, the district is unable to accurately plan for a consistent amount annually, any changes in the state reimbursement level impacts the BOE budget because it means that less or more money (if the percentage changes, there could be an increase or decrease) will be reimbursed so the BOE is then responsible to make up or benefit from that difference with non-special education dollars.

 The state determines the reimbursement percentages in February and May of each fiscal year.
 Percentages allocated in February vs. May can vary, although the trend has been relatively consistent.
-If the reimbursement percentage allocated in February is different from the budgeted, dollars may have to be shifted or "held" to account for the change.
+If the reimbursement percentage allocated in February is different from the budgeted, dollars may have to be shifted or "frozen" to account for the change.
 To simplify the Excess Cost Grant reimbursement formula, the following is a hypothetical example using a reimbursement rate of 75%.

 Student Cos t

 Tuition \$100,000

 Transportation \$40,000

 Total (eligible cost) \$140,000

-Basic Contri ibution
+Basic Contri bution

-Prior Year Net Cos t Per Pupil
+Prior Year Net Cost Per Pupil

-\$17,084 x 4.5= \$76,878 Threshold
+\$16,551 x 4.5= \$74,480 Threshold

-Eligible Cost \$140,000 - \$76,878 \$63,122
+Eligible Cost \$140,000 - \$74,480 \$65,520

-Actual Reimburse ment: \$63,122 x 75% \$47,342
+Actual Reimbursemen \$49,140

-Newtown Edu cation Budget's Resp onsibility: \$140,000 - \$47,342 = \$92,659
+Newtown Edu cation Budget's Responsi ibility: \$140,000 - \$49,140 = \$90,860